 When home brewing your own, this phase is usually between 10-12 days or when it is slightly vinegar-like in taste, but not overly so.
 Most people prefer some sweetness and this can be achieved through shorter fermentation times or alternatively adding other low glycemic sugars, like coconut sugar, after this process.

-Once you have a strong thick mother scoby, created from using black tea and cane sugar, you can then begin to experiment with other types of natural sweeteners, like combinations of honey, maple syrup or a quality agave.
+Again, once you have a strong thick mother scoby, created from using black tea and cane sugar, you can then begin to experiment with other types of natural sweeteners, like combinations of honey or maple syrup.

 Making kombucha is similar to the process used to make other ferments like vinegar, jung and kvass.